Elected Committees and Positions

 N. Graham (2014)

-Inquiries for the EAC may be directed to Dean of the Faculty or the Associate VP for Academic Affairs.
+Inquiries for the EAC may be directed to Dean of the Faculty.
 The entire committee may be contacted via email at email@example.com.

 For more information about requesting staffing positions, teaching expectations, the course release policy, and EAC reports, please visit the EAC subpage.